filiptrplan/prev25-syntax-highlighting/README.md

 # Grammars for the PREV'25 language

 This is a repo for grammars for a toy language made for the Compilers course at FRI, Ljubljana.
-It includes a TexMate and a Treesitter grammar.
+It includes a TextMate and a Treesitter grammar.

 ## Treesitter